rkillickdev/rewind/README.md

     * CLOUDINARY_URL : (Enter your [Cloudinary](https://cloudinary.com/) API Credentials)
     * DATABASE_URL: (Enter your ElephantSQL database URL)
     * SECRET_KEY : (Enter your Django Secret Key)
+    * ALLOWED_HOST: (**set to the URL of combined project, remove the https:// at the beginning and remove the trailing slash at the end**)
+    * CLIENT_ORIGIN: (**set to the URL of combined project.
+Keep the https:// at the beginning but remove the trailing slash at the end**)

+6. Next select the 'Deploy' tab, select GitHub as the deployment method, and click the 'Connect to GitHub' button.
+7. Search for the GitHub repository name (rewind) in the 'App Connected to GitHub' section and then click the 'connect' button'
+8. You can now choose to enable automatic deploys or deploy manually.
+When the 'automatic deploys' button is clicked and enabled, Heroku will rebuild the app every time a new change is pushed to GitHub.
+In the 'Manual deploy' section, the 'Deploy branch' button can be clicked to deploy manually.
+9. I chose to deploy manually.
+Once the app is built, a link is provided to the [deployed app](https://rkdev-rewind-ed88f8459fe7.herokuapp.com/).

 <br>